 The company is taking extra precautions at their various fulfilment centres by increasing the frequency of cleaning at all the sites.
 They have also informed their employees to sanitize and clean their vehicles and workstations at the start & end of all the shifts.

-Businesses all across the globe are facing unprecedented loss due to COVID19 crisis.
+Businesses all across the globe are facing unprecedented losses due to the COVID-19 crisis.
 Industries are coming up with ways to sustain in the market in this grim period.
 The only business that is witnessing a high demand is the delivery services and as time passes by, we will see how this delivery business will leave its mark.